When more violence came to the church of Sun Myung Moon and Hak Ja Han. Moon himself used a baseball bat.

 An important point that is missing from my notes is that, after Dr. Bo Hi Pak’s beating, In Jin Nim and Jin Sung Nim, her former husband, tried to persuade Father to withdraw his support for Cleopas.
 This point came up in discussion on the GVI internet group a couple of years ago.
 Jin Sung Nim had criticized the members for supporting Cleopas and I stated that Jin Sung Nim and In Jin Nim had been as supportive of Cleopas as everybody else.
 Andrew Baccus claimed that this was not the case and that they had actually tried to warn Father about Cleopas.
 Later, I was told the same thing by an elder American member who had heard it directly from Jin Sung Nim himself.

-I don’t think that the UC finally withdrew its support for Cleopas until over a year after the beating of Dr. Bo Hi Pak and the beating of the members in Japan.
+I don’t think that the Unification Church finally withdrew its support for Cleopas until over a year after the beating of Dr. Bo Hi Pak and the beating of the members in Japan.